Half dollar (United States coin)

-Though not commonly used today, half-dollar coins have a long history of heavy use alongside other denominations of coinage, but have faded out of general circulation for many reasons.
-They were produced in fairly large quantities until the year 2002, when the U.S. Mint ceased production of the coin for general circulation.
+Although seldom used today, half-dollar coins were once common in circulation and saw regular use alongside other denominations of US coinage, but have become uncommon in general circulation for several reasons.
+Half-dollars were produced in fairly large quantities until the year 2002, when the U.S. Mint reduced production of the coin and ceased minting them for regular circulation.
 As a result of its decreasing usage, many pre-2002 half dollars remain in Federal Reserve vaults, prompting the change in production.
-Presently, collector half dollars can be ordered directly from the U.S. Mint, and pre-2002 circulation half dollars may be ordered through most American banks and credit unions.
-In 2021, half dollars began to be produced for general circulation again.
+Presently, collector half dollars can be ordered directly from the U.S. Mint, and circulated half dollars minted from 1971 to 2001 are generally available at most American banks and credit unions.
+Beginning in 2021, half dollars were again produced for general circulation.

 Circulation

-Half-dollar coins once saw heavy use, particularly in the first half of the 20th century.
+Half-dollar coins saw heavy circulation until the mid 1960s.
 For many years, they were (and in many areas still are) commonly used by gamblers at casinos and other venues with slot machines.
 Rolls of half dollars may still be kept on hand in cardrooms for games requiring 50-cent antes or bring-in bets, for dealers to pay winning naturals in blackjack, or where the house collects a rake in increments.
 Additionally, some concession vendors at sporting events distribute half-dollar coins as change for convenience.